 Pannekoeken are large and thin dutch pancakes that generally have toppings cooked into one side of the batter.
 They can be made with either sweet or savoury ingredients, but I obviously opted for savoury given my strict dessert policy.
-I made the batter with buckwheat flour, which has a great savoury flavour, and added yeast for fluffiness, which I hadn’t done previously for pancakes, but found it worked really well.
+I made the batter with the addition of some buckwheat flour, which has a great savoury flavour, combined with salt, eggs and milk.
 One legend that has always bugged me is that the first pancake is always a dud.
 This fact has reached such a status that it is frequently trotted out as a parable for life experience, e.g. when your friend fails their first driving test, you might say “oh well, you always have to throw out the first pancake”.
 However, I must confess, I’ve always found that my first pancake is very representative of all that will follow.
 Maybe it’s because I use nonstick pans, or that my usage of butter could conservatively be described as “generous”?
 Regardless, I thought I would mention it in case any other pancake cooks out there felt isolated and maligned by this persistent rumour.
 I topped my pannekoeken with various combinations of ingredients, including black trumpet mushrooms, field mushrooms, pancetta, bacon, apple, smoked gouda, chives and parsley.
 As far as I can tell, all of these ingredients are fairly traditional to The Netherlands, and I particularly appreciate the inclusion of apple with savoury ingredients, as I have always thought that it goes well with pork and cheese.
-I served the pannekoeken with appelstroop, which apart from having a delightful Dr. Zeuss-esque name, is a sweet thick apple syrup that is often served with both sweet and savoury pannekoeken, and offsets the savoury flavours very well.
+I served the pannekoeken with appelstroop, which, apart from having a delightful Dr. Zeuss-esque name, is a sweet thick apple syrup that is often served with both sweet and savoury pannekoeken, and contrasts well with the savoury flavours.

 Snert and/or erwtensoep

 I have put two dish names in this title, because try as I might, I still don’t really understand whether there is a difference between them.
-Whichever it may be, what I made was a split green pea and ham soup with carrots, onions, potatoes and celery.
+From what I have been able to gather, they describe a similar heavy pea soup dish that is particularly popular during the winter, but snert is more rustic and made by the poor and rural populations, while erwtensoep is a more refined version made by the wealthy.
+Perhaps they are exactly the same and distinctions exist simply to add a cognitive separation between different echelons of society?
+Whichever it may be, what I made was a split green pea and ham soup with bacon, carrots, onions, potatoes and celery, choosing to ultimately rise above pigeon-holing of class and wealth to label it both snert and erwtensoep.
+In the Dutch navy snert is served during the icy winters with chunks of lard floating in the soup, colloquially known as “pea soup with floating ice”, which is a combination that sounds disgusting on its face, although I’m sure I would find it ultimately delicious.
 The recipe was very similar to the pea and ham soup that my Mum frequently made when I was growing up, and which I have made many times in adulthood in vain attempts to recreate the snuggly warm comfort it delivers.
-This recipe wasn’t any match for the one made by Mum with love (although are any recipes ever really as good?) but it was still pretty delicious in ways that only the combination of pea and ham can be.
+This recipe wasn’t any match for the one made by Mum with love (although are any recipes ever really as good?) but it was still delicious in ways that only the combination of pea and ham can be.
 I always find the best ham to use is a ham hock, rinsed to get rid of excess salt, and then cooked in the soup for many hours until it’s falling apart.
 A necessary step in the process is therefore to take out the ham hock, and separate the meat from the fat, skin and bone.
 No matter how many times I make pea and ham soup, I never seem to learn to wait for the ham hock to cool before separating it with my bare hands, and I therefore associate the process with mild-to-moderate expletives and slightly burnt fingers.
-I topped the soup with traditional adornments of Dutch sausage and celery leaves, and served it with fingers of Dutch rye bread.
+I topped the soup with traditional adornments of Dutch sausage and celery leaves, and served it with Dutch rye bread.
 I found the addition of a different type of pork product to a pork-based dish slightly unnecessary, but not entirely unwelcome…